syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDiagram/Port.md

 ---
-title: Port for Essential Xamarin.iOS Diagram | Syncfusion
+title: Port for Essential® Xamarin.iOS Diagram | Syncfusion®
 description: Briefs about port ,connection with node and its customization in SfDiagram for Xamarin.iOS
-platform: Xamarin.iOS
+platform: xamarin.ios
 control: SfDiagram
 documentation: UG
 keywords: